danjulio/gCore/Arduino/readme.md

 3. Adafruit_GFX

 #### gcore_rtc
 A demo program that displays a clock to demonstrate use of the EFM8's RTC and Alarm functions.
-Use a simple touch interface to set the time and an alarm, then turn gCore off and watch it automatically switch back on when the alarm time passes.
+Use a simple touch interface to set the time and an alarm, enable the alarm by pressing ```ALARM```then turn gCore off by pressing the ```OFF``` button.
+It will automatically switch back on when the alarm time passes.

 ![gCore RTC Demo](Pictures/gcore_rtc.png)